th3n3rd/contract-testing-playground/README.md

-# Contract Testing Playground
+# Testing Playground

-This repository is used to experiment with consumer driven contract testing, leveraging technologies such as [Pact](https://docs.pact.io/).
+This repository is used to experiment with testing strategies like consumer driven contract testing, leveraging technologies such as [Pact](https://docs.pact.io/).